 UKWA MarketSpace matches supply with demand for available serviced and quality accredited warehouse space by type, size and geographic location.
 Currently, there are over 150 companies registered on the site, offering warehousing space in more than 200 locations nationwide.

-In the last two months, we have seen a ‘spike’ in new visitors coming to the site, with 90% visiting for the first time and most going straight to the ‘Search for Space’ facility.
+In the last quarter of 2018 we saw a spike in new visitors coming to the site, with 90% visiting for the first time and most going straight to the ‘Search for Space’ facility.
 There has also been a marked increase in visitors coming from outside of UK, particularly from US, Canada and China, as well as additional new visitors from France, Germany and Poland.

-On the Association’s main UKWA site too, visitors searching for space during September and October 2018 was up by 60%, compared to the same period last year.
+On the Association’s main UKWA site too, visitors searching for space during this period was up by 60%, compared to the same period last year.